Solartraveler/UniversalboxArm/src/stm32l452/09-gamebox/readme.md

 Also contains a Demo.

-Needs an analogue joystick connected for Snake, Race and Pong.
+Connect an analogue joystick to have more fun playing the games!

 When using the cursor keys, pressing up and down at the same time is the same as the fire button.